Cracker Barrel refreshed its logo and paid the price. Here's what brand experts say went wrong.

 Today, Cracker Barrel maintains that its restaurants will retain their old-timey vibe, including using Uncle Herschel in its marketing.

 "We love seeing how much you care about our 'old-timer.'
-We love him too.
-Uncle Herschel will still be on our menu... on our road signs and featured in our country store.
-He's not going anywhere — he's family," the company said in its statement on Monday.
+We love him too," Cracker Barrel said Monday.

+According to a recent YouGov survey of 1,000 adults, 76% of those polled said they prefer the company's old logo to the new one.

 Sign of the times